logankoester/chef-website/README.md

 You can create a self-signed certificate (default), or read a custom one from attributes, data bags or chef-vaults.

 See the [ssl_certificate](https://supermarket.getchef.com/cookbooks/ssl_certificate) cookbook for details.

+### User accounts

+If you specify an `owner`, that user will be created if missing and added to the `http` group.
+A home directory will be created at `/home/#{owner}` and populated with these files:

+* `.gitconfig`
+* `.ssh/config`
+* `.ssh/deploy_wrapper.sh`
+* `.ssh/deploy_key` (see below)

+If any of these files already exist, they will be left alone, so you can add sites to existing accounts if you want to - but you may need to tweak yours if you want to deploy.

+The `.ssh/deploy_key` file will be generated if you have set the `deploy_key.credentials` property on a site.

+This key will be added to your account at the repository provider and subsequently used to deploy these sites.

+See the [deploy_key](https://supermarket.getchef.com/cookbooks/deploy_key) cookbook for authorization details.

+> Note that if you want to use different deploy keys for different sites you must separate them by putting those sites under a different owner (system account).

 ## Author